-  The Dutch angle definition is “a canted angle that gives the audience a viewpoint that comes at a tilt.
-The desired effect of a Dutch angle, or Dutch tilt, is as if the viewer tilts their head to one side of the other.”
+The definition is a canted angle that gives the audience a viewpoint that comes at a tilt.
+The desired effect of a Dutch angle, or Dutch tilt, is as if the viewer tilts their head to one side of the other.

 Why Is It Called A Dutch Angle?

 The angle came from the German expressionist film movement.
 There was an actual naval blockade, that prevented German movies made around the First World War from being exported.
 So after the war ended, the rest of the world got to see the newest developments in German film, or Deutsch film.

 Somewhere along the way, Deutsch became Dutch.

 This was one of the top ten moments that actually changed modern cinema history.

 There are lots of valid reasons to use a the angle.
 In general, most filmmakers use the the camera angle to evoke tension or a psychological meltdown for the characters.